-Integrating PROMs into electronic health records (EHRs) can facilitate their use for patient-centered care management and also provide data for performance improvement, but implementers must take account of several factors.
 Data standards are needed before PROM data can be fully incorporated into EHRs.
 Formulating such standards requires making decisions about aspects of capturing PROM data such as the following: source of the information (e.g., self or proxy); specific PROM instrument; method and mode of data collection; PROM value or response; and dates on which information was captured and scores were computed.
-In addition, how PROM data might be used in clinical practice needs to be clearly specified.
-These features include how best to display results and when and how alerts should appear.
+In addition, how PROM data might be used in clinical practice needs to be clearly specified, including how best to display results and when and how alerts should appear.
+This is an opportune time to include PROMs in EHRs and leverage the resources being directed to adoption of EHRs through the Medicare EHR Incentive Program referred to as "Meaningful Use."